 Flip the switch to the right of a survey to activate or deactivate it.
 An option to delete surveys appears in the three dots menu.
 We do not recommend deleting surveys.
 Reporting and responses will be deleted if this is done and are not able to be recovered.

-What the candidates see
+What will candidates receive?

 Once at least 10 candidates have responded to a given survey you can find a tally of their answers in the Candidate Surveys report.
 The answers are filterable by pipeline stage and by candidate source.